EMG’s Guide To String Ensembles

 String Duo (Two Violins OR Viola & Cello)

-By adding a second player, we can now introduce the accompaniment part to provide a fuller sound than one-stringed instrument alone.
+By adding a second player, we can now introduce the accompaniment part to provide a fuller sound than a one-stringed instrument alone.
 As a rule of thumb, the more musicians, the more the song-repertoire expands.

 String Trio (Violin, Viola, & Cello)